Diyago/Tabular-data-generation/README.md

 ## Results

-To determine the best method ROC AUC scores of each dataset were scaled (min-max scale) and then averaged results among the dataset.
+To determine the best sampling strategy, ROC AUC scores of each dataset were scaled (min-max scale) and then averaged among the dataset.
-To determine the best validation strategy, I compared the top score of each dataset for each type of validation.

 **Table 1.2** Different sampling results across the dataset, higher is better (100% - maximum per dataset ROC AUC)